-Steps to Setting up Your Services on WooCommerce
+Steps to Setting up a Simple Service on WooCommerce

 The first thing is that there isn’t a place to create a new service.
 So we will be creating a new product.
 Secondly, when you choose your product data, again there isn’t an option to choose a service, but instead you will use the Simple product.
 And to remove shipping settings you will not need with a service, you will click the box Virtual.

 That is the main difference in setting up a service to sell on WooCommerce.
-The post I shared at the beginning walks you through the other aspects.
+Otherwise many of the elements you use in selling products will be the same for services.
 In a nutshell, you will add pricing, inventory, taxes and anything else you want just as you would with a product, including descriptions and short descriptions.

 You will also want some image to place as the product image, or technically, the featured image.
 Since this is a service, you might want to create an eye-catching graphic with perhaps an icon or simple text.
 Whatever you do, don’t put in a stock image of a person.
 If appropriate, consider adding your own photo or the person who is providing the service.

 There is a bit of gray area of how you might use the product option, downloadable.
 Essentially, services could be downloaded or include downloads.
 For example, if you were a business coach you may want to add a PDF that potential clients download, fill out and return to you.

 Or it could be an add-on purchase.
 As a social media consultant, you might want to give the option for a new client to purchase your eBook at a discount.

 Whatever the case, it would work the same as if you were selling software in some cases.

 As an example, you can see here that I have set up an hourly coaching product on my WooCommerce site.
 It’s simple.
 I’ve added the content, the price and an image.